 Females with Turner syndrome are usually diagnosed at their birth or during their puberty, if the symptoms are identified by a doctor he may suggest a special blood test called a karyotype, this test counts the number of chromosomes and identifies if any abnormal shape or have any missing pieces.

-Sometimes there will be no clear signs to show the disorder only it gets noticed when she reaches her puberty
+There will be no clear signs to show the disorder only it gets detect easily when she reaches puberty

-If the karyotype blood test shows positive results of Turner syndrome, the doctor may suggest an additional test which includes kidney, heart, hearing, and other problems that often associated with Turner syndrome.
+If the karyotype blood test shows positive results for Turner syndrome.
+The doctor may suggest an additional test which includes kidney, heart, hearing, and other problems.

 Just because it’s a chromosomal disorder, there is no cure for this disease, but some treatments can help to treat the symptoms of Turner Syndrome: